 5. Your child has a fun day

-Kindy is a place of fun, discovery and learning.
+Daycare is a place of fun, discovery and learning.
 While play dough and painting are often on the cards, Shannon tells me little ones get to do so many other activities that busy parents may not have the time to do at home on a regular basis.
 There’s sensory messy play using shaving cream, rice and slime, all sorts of craft and educational programs, not to mention imaginative play with their little buddies.

 “The other day we put together a supermarket.
-We collected boxes and the children learnt about recycling, we learnt about literacy when we made price tags and talked about money – children need imaginative play to explore their experiences in their world,” says Shannon.
+We collected boxes and the children learnt about recycling, we learnt about financial literacy when we made price tags and talked about money – children need imaginative play to explore their experiences in their world,” says Shannon.

 6. We are there for the love of the job and your kids, not the pay